Updated on October 3rd, 2023

-We are experience San Diego rape lawyer helping you clear your name.
-Rape is a serious offense in California that requires the representation of one of the best San Diego rape defense attorney on your side
+Rape is a serious sex offense in San Diego County that requires contacting and hiring the representation of one of the best San Diego rape attorney on your side.

 (1) Where a person is incapable, because of a mental disorder or developmental or physical disability, of giving legal consent, and this is known or reasonably should be known to the person committing the act.